 Trinidad food is underrated.
 There is no doubt about it.

-With African, Creole, East Indian, Chinese and Syrian influences, even the pickiest eaters will find something delicious to eat in Trinidad and Tobago.
+With African, Creole, East Indian, Chinese and Syrian influences, even the pickiest eaters will find something delicious to eat.

 Here’s a small – but by no means exhaustive – list of the popular foods in T&T.